StredaX/WPFTabTipMixedhardware/README.md

-# WPFTabTip
+# WPFTabTipMixedhardware
-Simple TabTip / Virtual Keyboard integration for WPF apps on Win 10
+Simple TabTip / Virtual Keyboard integration for WPF apps with touchscreen and/or keyboard

-## Simple to use
+## Package

+Work in progress

+## Getting started

 You can bind TabTip automation logic to any `UIElement`.
-Virtual Keyboard will open when any such element will get focus, and it will close when element will lose focus.
+Virtual Keyboard will open when any such element will get touched (and mouse event with parameters), and it will close when element will lose focus.
 Not only that, but `TabTipAutomation` will move `UIElement` (or `Window`) into  view, so that TabTip will not block focused element.

-## Hardware keyboard detection
+### Hardware keyboard detection and mouse event

-By default TabTip automation will occur only if no hardware keyboard is detected.
+By default TabTip automation will occur only on touch, independently with hardware keyboard plugged.
+Default behavior can be change with two properties :

+- `TabTipAutomation.EnableForMouseEvent` : Will trigger open virtual keaybord on MouseClick event and Focus event
-You can change that behavior by setting `TabTipAutomation.IgnoreHardwareKeyboard` to any of the following values:
+- `TabTipAutomation.IgnoreHardwareKeyboard` : You can change the hardware keyboard detection with the following values :

 ```c#
 public enum HardwareKeyboardIgnoreOptions